powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 The `AttachmentQueue` implements a caching system for archived attachments:

-1. Local attachments are marked as `ARCHIVED` if the `watchedAttachments` flow no longer references them
+1. Local attachments are marked as `ARCHIVED` if the flow from `watchAttachments` no longer references them
 2. Archived attachments are kept in the cache for potential future restoration
 3. The cache size is controlled by the `archivedCacheLimit` parameter in the `AttachmentQueue` constructor
 4. By default, the queue keeps the last 100 archived attachment records